openjdk/jdk/src/java.base/share/man/keytool.md

     is a cross platform keystore based on the RSA PKCS12 Personal Information Exchange Syntax Standard.
 This standard is primarily meant for storing or transporting a user's private keys, certificates, and miscellaneous secrets.
 There is another built-in implementation, provided by Oracle.
-It implements the keystore as a file with a proprietary keystore type (format) named `JKS`.
-It protects each private key with its individual password, and also protects the integrity of the entire keystore with a (possibly different) password.

     Keystore implementations are provider-based.
 More specifically, the application interfaces supplied by `KeyStore` are implemented in terms of a